wp-plugins/post-views-new/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Wordpress Plugin for viewing Number of views for the Post.
+This simple Plugin Helps the Admins to get the Info about the Views till date of various posts on the Blog.
+This may help them to Judge their various Authors and may also get the Idea of the tastes of their readers.

 == Description ==
 Wordpress Plugin for viewing Number of views for the Post.
 This simple Plugin Helps the Admins to get the Info about the Views till date of various posts on the Blog.